-As announced last year, we continue our search for the latest interior trends, inspirations and new products.
-We kicked off 2019 with a visit to the imm cologne in Cologne – the world’s largest furnishing fair for the international furnishing market.
-With almost 1,200 exhibitors on more than 240,000 sqm, visitors were able to experience the modern furniture, design and visions from January 14th to 20th.
-We brought many ideas and inspirations with us to share with you.
+As announced last year, we will continue our search for the latest interior trends, inspirations and new products.
+So we kicked off 2019 with a visit to the imm cologne in Cologne – the world’s largest furnishing fair for the international furnishing market.
+With almost 1,200 exhibitors on more than 240,000 sqm, visitors were able to experience modern furniture, design and visions from 14 to 20 January.
+We could bring with us many ideas and inspirations that we would like to share with you.

-Deceleration as a countermovement to rapid digitization – In 2019 relaxed living will likely be THE theme of the furnishing industry.
-To match this, smart homes have increased the personal comfort and simplify everyday life.
+Deceleration as a countermovement to the rapid digitization – In 2019 relaxed living is probably THE theme of the furnishing industry.
+To match this, Smart Home increases personal comfort and simplifies everyday life.
 Soothing living environments in subdued colors, predominantly in simple shades of gray combined with red, yellow or green, contribute to greater objectivity.
-Floral wallpaper is on the decline, to be replaced by large, patterned rugs.
+Instead, floral wallpaper is back on the decline and replaced by large, patterned rugs.

-Storing your parents or grandparents furniture is finally paying off, because in 2019 styles of the 70s are in again for apartment living.
-Retro is back in fashion and we’ll see a lot of tables with rounded corners, armchairs and sofas with grooves or buttons in the backrests, as well as padded seats combined with wood or metal.
+Anyone who has stored the furniture of their parents or grandparents somewhere, can be happy, because in 2019, the 70s return to our apartments.
+Retro is back in fashion and we’ll see a lot of tables with rounded corners, armchairs and sofas with grooves or buttons in the backrests as well as padded seats combined with wood or metal.

-On the whole, wood seems to be the material of the hour and fits into the concept of modern living together with covers made of wool felt, velvet or natural leather.
-Whether rustic or with an artful filigree, this natural material can be found at the imm cologne around every turn.
-Storage space will be dominated by open, modular shelves to accomodate a rather tight living space.
+In general, Wood seems to be the material of the hour and, together with covers made of wool felt, velvet or natural leather, fits into the concept of modern living.
+Whether rustic or artfully filigree processed, the natural material can be found at the imm cologne at every turn.
+Storage space is provided by open, modular shelves that counteract a rather tight living space.
 Green plants and minimal design elements round off the look while providing an individual touch.
 Modern living is practical and comfortable, but also provides space to express personal style.

 MADE IN GERMANY